Best Amazon Echo 2022: Find your perfect smart speaker

 Cons

 Externally, the Echo Dot looks like the bigger Echo, although here the spherical speaker is more baseball-sized.
-It comes in a choice of three colours: charcoal, twilight blue and glacier white.
-Plus, pay an extra £10 and you can get the Echo Dot with Clock (4th Generation), which is physically the same but it has an integrated LCD screen that shows the time.
+This is the same design that Amazon has used since the Echo Dot (4th Generation).
+It comes in a choice of three colours: charcoal, deep sea blue and glacier white.
+Plus, pay an extra £10 and you can get the Echo Dot with Clock (5th Generation), which is physically the same but it has an integrated LCD screen that shows the time.
 That makes the Dot with Clock a great choice for a bedside table.

 On top, the Echo Dot has the same button layout as the other Echo smart speakers: volume controls, mute button and activation button.
 Of course, it can do the same things as all of the other smart speakers, as it’s connected to Alexa in the cloud.

 As with the big Echo, there’s the new power-saving mode, which cuts energy use while the speaker’s not being used.
-Well, provided you don’t have Spotify as your default music service and there aren’t any notifications waiting.
+This mode has been improved, so it now works the majority of the time.

-It’s hard to beat the Echo Dot (4th Generation) for price, and it’s a great budget smart speaker provided you don’t want to listen to a lot of music on it.
+It’s hard to beat the Echo Dot (5th Generation) for price, and it’s a great budget smart speaker with improved audio.
+If you do have the Echo Dot (4th Generation) there’s not much reason to upgrade, though.

 Reviewer: David Ludlow